MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-renamedb-transact-sql.md

 ## Remarks

-It is not possible to rename an Azure SQL Database configured in an [active geo-replication](/azure/azure-sql/database/active-geo-replication-overview) relationship.
+It's not possible to rename an Azure SQL database configured in an [active geo-replication](/azure/azure-sql/database/active-geo-replication-overview) relationship.

 ## Permissions
  Requires membership in the **sysadmin** or **dbcreator** fixed server roles.